 - 1/2 tsp sweet paprika

 - 1/2 cup chopped fresh cilantro (mint or parsley would work as well)

-- 2 tbsp lemon juice
+- 1 to 2 tbsp fresh lemon juice

 - Category: Salad